-- the premises is used solely by children and/or young persons; or - an offence or breach of a permit condition has been committed in the course of gaming activities by the permit holder.
+- premises are used wholly by children and/or young persons; or - an offence or breach of a permit condition has been committed in the course of gaming activities by the permit holder.

 Reference here to 'a condition' means a condition in the Act or in the regulations that the permit is operating under.